RyanTheAllmighty/Allmighty-Twitch-Toolbox/README.md

 - [NodeJS](https://nodejs.org/) (4.2.2)
 - [NW.js](http://nwjs.io/) (0.12.3)

-This project uses ES6 features, so a version of NodeJS is required to aupport the ES6 features we use.
+This project uses ES6 features, so a version of NodeJS is required to support the ES6 features we use.
 Using the listed NodeJS version listed above or newer is most likely the best move.
 We recommend using [NVM](https://github.com/creationix/nvm) to manage and use specific NodeJS versions on your system.

 To make sure you have those all installed correctly, open up a command line/terminal and run the following commands and make sure they all work with no errors: